Alan Kurdi Rescue Ship Picks Up Another 44 Migrants - UrduPoint

 Interior ministry figures showed that 395 migrants have arrived in Italy since the end of June.

-Italian media reported on Tuesday that this year barely one in 10 migrants and asylum seekers has been brought into Italy by charity vessels, the vast majority arriving by other means.
+Italian media reported that this year barely one in 10 migrants and asylum seekers has been brought into Italy by charity vessels -- the vast majority arrived by other means.

-Lampedusa mayor Salvatore Martello said he had tried to contact the interior ministry to meet Salvini to discuss the migrant situation but to no avail.

 Salvini on Monday said he wanted to deploy military vessels to stop migrant vessels arriving.

 Half of the migrants landed in Pozzallo are Tunisian, Italian media reported.
-Salvini has written to the Tunisian authorities urging a new bilateral deal on handling migrants, including using ferries to repatriate.
+Salvini has written to the Tunisian authorities urging a new bilateral deal on handling migrants, including using ferries to repatriate them.

 The Alan Kurdi, which had been banned from entering Maltese and Italian waters, is the third rescue vessel in a week to make headlines.